 The state was providing educational services to 99,174 public school students--50 percent of whom were being educated in the state's eight largest school districts.
 The remaining students were distributed across 205 other districts.
 Best estimates indicated that within 10 years, by 2013, the number of enrolled students could fall to 89,980.
+(The June 2012 fall enrollment was 99,192.)
 Against a backdrop of continuing decline in the number of students, coupled with increased expectations for services and a belief that the available resources were both insufficient and inequitably distributed, another lawsuit was instigated.
 The plaintiff school districts were Williston, Devils Lake, Grafton, Hatton, Larimore, Surrey, Thompson, United, and Valley City.